12 Factors Affecting Fixed Capital – Scholarszilla

 1) Nature of business

-Manufacturing industries and public utilities have to invest huge amount of funds to acquire fixed assets.
+Manufacturing industries and public utilities have to invest huge amounts of funds to acquire fixed assets.
 While Trading business may not need huge investments in fixed assets.

 2) Size of business